-Particularly, it was believed that the Gauss-Bonnet term only plays the role in spacetime with the dimension $d\geq5$ until Glavan and Lin presented a novel $4$-dimensional Einstein-Gauss-Bonnet gravity by rescaling the Gauss-Bonnet coupling constant $\alpha\rightarrow\alpha/(d-4)$ and taking the limit $d\rightarrow4$, where the Gauss-Bonnet term makes an important contribution to the gravitational dynamics \cite{Glavan}.
+Particularly, it was believed that the Gauss-Bonnet correction term only plays roles in spacetimes with the dimension $d\geq5$ until Glavan and Lin introduced a novel $4$-dimensional Einstein-Gauss-Bonnet gravity by rescaling the Gauss-Bonnet parameter $\alpha\rightarrow\alpha/(d-4)$ and taking the limit $d\rightarrow4$, where the curvature term makes an important contribution to the gravitational dynamics \cite{Glavan}.
 Subsequently, the ``regularized" versions of the $4$-dimensional Einstein-Gauss-Bonnet gravity \cite{HluPLB809,Hennigar,Fernandes,Oikonomou} and the consistent theory of $d\rightarrow4$ \cite{Aoki} have also been proposed.
-In Ref. \cite{QiaoXY}, the authors constructed the $(2+1)$-dimensional Gauss-Bonnet superconductors in the probe limit, which shows that the critical temperature first decreases then increases as the Gauss-Bonnet parameter tends towards the Chern-Simons value in a scalar mass dependent fashion.
-This subtle effect of the higher curvature correction on the scalar condensates in the s-wave superconductor in $(2+1)$-dimensions is different from the findings in the higher-dimensional superconductors \cite{Gregory,PanQiYuan2010,Gregory2011}.
-In this work, we will also investigate the HEE and HSC for the excited states of the superconductors in the $4$-dimensional Gauss-Bonnet gravity away from the probe limit, which can present us some interesting details of excited states of superconductors under the impact of the Gauss-Bonnet curvature correction.
+In Ref. \cite{QiaoXY}, the authors constructed the $(2+1)$-dimensional superconductors in the Einstein-Gauss-Bonnet gravity in the probe limit, which shows that the critical temperature $T_{c}$ first decreases then increases as the correction parameter tends towards the Chern-Simons limit in a scalar mass dependent fashion.
+This subtle effect of the higher curvature correction on scalar condensation for the s-wave superconductor in $(2+1)$-dimensions is quite different from the counterpart in the higher-dimensional superconductors \cite{Gregory,PanQiYuan2010,Gregory2011}.
+In this work, we will also study the HEE and HSC for the excited states of the superconductor models in the $4$-dimensional Gauss-Bonnet gravity away from the probe limit, which can present us some interesting details of excited states of superconductors under the impact of the Gauss-Bonnet curvature correction.